ijgnd/anki21__OpenInExternalEditor_Rename_Duplicate_for_Image_Audio_Video/src/config.md

 - In windows in file paths you need to replace `\` with `\\` e.g. `"C:\\Program Files (x86)\\Audacity\\audacity.exe`
+- In macOS, use absolute paths to external editor applications.
+For example, if you use Audacity, the path should be `/Applications/Audacity.app`

 #### when problems occur
 If you have problems with this add-on: <br/>